MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Utility/Export-Csv.md

 ## NOTES

+PowerShell includes the following aliases for `Export-Csv`:

+- All platforms:
+  - `epcsv`

 The `Export-CSV` cmdlet converts the objects that you submit into a series of CSV strings and saves them in the specified text file.
 You can use `Export-CSV -IncludeTypeInformation` to save objects in a CSV file and then use the `Import-Csv` cmdlet to create objects from the text in the CSV file.